avm-collection/avm/README.md

 * [Make](#make)

 ## Write a program
-For writing a program for AVM, use the AVM assembler called [ANASM](https://github.com/avm-collection/anasm)
+To write a program for AVM, use the AVM assembler [ANASM](https://github.com/avm-collection/anasm).
+There is also a statically typed compiled language being written for it, but it is not released yet.

 ## Quickstart
 ```sh